laceflowermc/mods/content/docs/extendedcrafting/combination-recipes.md

 ---
 id: combination-recipes
-title: Combination Crafting Recipes - Datapack
+title: Combination Recipes
-sidebar_label: Combination Recipes
+category: Extended Crafting
 ---

 Extended Crafting allows you easily add your own Combination Crafting recipes.
 Here's how you do it.